My husband loves one thing about when the weather starts to get cooler.

 It’s not that he gets to wear warm sweaters, or that he no longer has to blast the A/C in his car on the way to work.

 This spiced drink is one that we love to indulge in on a nightly basis before we go to bed.
 Snuggling up under a blanket in our flannel shirts and knit socks, with steaming mugs warming our hands, is something that I look forward to at the beginning of September each year.

 There are so many different types of hot mulled cider cocktail recipes out there that use whiskey, vodka, and a number of other spirits.

-However, I recently stumbled upon this more traditional German Mulled Apfelwein Bowle recipe, and it has totally changed everything I thought I knew about making homemade mulled cider for a crowd.
+However, I recently stumbled upon this more traditional German Mulled Apfelwein Bowle recipe during an Oktoberfest celebration, and it has totally changed everything I thought I knew about making homemade mulled cider for a crowd.